fbpx

 Learned about goals and how they aren’t always as important as we think they are.

 Goals.
 We all have them.
 As director of this amazing ministry, I also have them.
 We work hard to create an atmosphere of excellence in every trip, tour, and adventure we create.
 Paul greatly added to that spirit of excellence.
-Having a full-time tour and backpacking guide like Paul was a major goal worked on for years to accomplish.
+Having a full-time tour and backpacking guide like Paul was a major goal that took years to accomplish.
 With the financial support of our Canyon Ministries family of donors, along with the growth of our ministry outreach and tours, we were finally able to reach that goal.

 Paul came out at the beginning of 2022 from Indiana and was soon joined by his amazing wife Stephanie after she finished out the school year as a teacher.
 After months of training, trails, and tests Paul was really “hitting his stride” in doing what he loved to do here at the Grand Canyon and surrounding areas.
 Never have I met a person more enthused about exploring every hill and hummock from here to Holbrook.